 A Marlborough man in his 60s will face a total of 48 sex-related and drugs charges when he goes on trial this year.

-The man was arrested in August 2012 and will face the charges in a trial in the High Court at Nelson starting on June 9.
+The man was arrested in August 2012 and will face the charges in a trial in the High Court in Nelson starting on June 9.
 The trial is expected to take up to four weeks.

 The charges span 29 years.